janewliang/GeneticScreen.jl/README.md

-# GeneticScreen
+# GeneticScreens

 Pre- and post-processing for the analysis of high-throughput genetic screens using matrix linear models.
-See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299), for more details.
-S-scores implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup>.
+See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299) and [reproducible code](https://github.com/senresearch/mlm_gs_supplement), for more details.
+S-scores are implemented based on Collins et al. (2006) <sup>[1](#myfootnote1)</sup>.

-`GeneticScreen` is an extension of the [`matrixLM`](https://github.com/senresearch/matrixLM.jl) package, which provides core functions for closed-form least squares estimates for matrix linear models.
+`GeneticScreens` is an extension of the [`MatrixLM`](https://github.com/senresearch/MatrixLM.jl) package, which provides core functions for closed-form least squares estimates for matrix linear models.

 ## Installation

-The `GeneticScreen` package can be installed by running:
+The `GeneticScreens` package can be installed by running:

 ```
 using Pkg
-# Install matrixLM dependency first
+# Install MatrixLM dependency first
-Pkg.add(PackageSpec(url="https://github.com/senresearch/matrixLM.jl", rev="master"))
+Pkg.add(PackageSpec(url="https://github.com/senresearch/MatrixLM.jl", rev="master"))
-Pkg.add(PackageSpec(url="https://github.com/senresearch/GeneticScreen.jl", rev="master"))
+Pkg.add(PackageSpec(url="https://github.com/senresearch/GeneticScreens.jl", rev="master"))
 ```

-`GeneticScreen` was developed in [Julia v1.5.3](https://julialang.org/downloads/).
+`GeneticScreens` was developed in [Julia v1.5.3](https://julialang.org/downloads/).

 ## Usage

 ```
-using GeneticScreen
+using GeneticScreens
 ```

-The `GeneticScreen` package extends [`matrixLM`](https://github.com/senresearch/matrixLM.jl), so all functionality of the `matrixLM` functions is preserved.
-The README for `matrixLM` provides examples of usage for the core least squares estimation functions that may be of interest to the user.
+The `GeneticScreens` package extends [`MatrixLM`](https://github.com/senresearch/MatrixLM.jl), so all functionality of the `MatrixLM` functions is preserved.
+The README for `MatrixLM` provides examples of usage for the core least squares estimation functions that may be of interest to the user.

 In this illustrative example, consider simulated data from a tiny genetic screening experiment run on a single 4x6 plate.
 There were 5 experimental conditions (A-E), each with 4 monotonically ordered dosage concentration levels (1-4) replicated 2 times.
 There were 8 mutants, each replicated 3 times per plate.
 The simulated data will be exported as CSV files saved in the working directory.